dani-abou/webSynth/README.md

 ## Server

+The server exists as an extremely important aspect of the system.
+Originally, I attempted to host the server on the admin computer, minimizing the possibility of errors, but I quickly discovered that client web apps cannot communicate with URLs that lack SSL certificates, and instead of buying a domain for this project, I decided to host on a free server hosting site: Glitch.com.
+I highly recommend this service for this project, because of how easy it is to quickly setup.
+The `server.js` and `package.json` files in the `server` folder should be replicated in your Glitch.com project.
+Once you begin listening on your server port, get the URL endpoint of the Websocket connection, and go on to setting up the next steps.

 ## Admin

 The admin computer is the central point of the whole system.
 You must have Max MSP installed on your device.
 Additionally, in the file [receiver.js](adminReceiver/receiver.js), you must point the websocket towards your own server URL, on line 27.
 Then simply open the `synth.maxpat` file, and click the `script start` message in the top right of the patch.